The fire of anger can burn us — but it’s also an important, essential, even creative emotion. Learn to control your anger, before it controls you.

 These neurological effects are equal for those who explode in rage and those who seethe in private.
 People who don’t show anger are “activating the same basic circuits, but the anger is directed internally,” he explains.
 This leads to its own host of problems, including passive-aggressive behavior.

 Those who repress anger often fear it, says Judith Siegel, PhD, LCSW, New York University associate professor and author of Stop Overreacting: Effective Strategies for Calming Your Emotions.
-If people tell Siegel they don’t get angry, she doesn’t
+If people tell Siegel they don’t get angry, she doesn’t believe them.

 “In truth, they do get angry,” Siegel says, “but they’re not able to comprehend their anger.
 And that’s an even bigger problem.”